 All JMS providers must be able to run JMS applications that dynamically create and delete durable subscriptions.
 Some JMS providers may, in addition, provide facilities to administratively configure durable subscriptions.
 If a durable subscription has been administratively configured, it is valid for it to silently override the subscription specified by the client.

 An inactive durable subscription is one that exists but does not currently have a message consumer subscribed to it.

-6.11.1
+See also section 6.11.3 "Durable subscriptions".

 Topic management